Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

 A second family of theoretical models actually postulates from the start that a solid amorphous state exists, which is characterized by a finite yield stress.
 These models are then able to explore in more detail how such a solid system might flow under an applied shear stress larger than the yield stress.

-This is for instance the intent of shear transformation zone model, first initiated by Falk and Langer \cite{Falk:1998,Falk:2011}.
-More recently, a broad family of coarse-grained elasto-plastic models has been developed, of the kind put forward for instance in \cite{Picard:2002,Baret:2002}.
-Obviously here, no information can be gained for instance about the dependence of the yield stress on external control parameters, but these models can more efficiently explore the consequences of nonlinear flow curves, and might be able to describe in a relevant manner more complex situations such as shear bands, kinetic heterogeneties under flow, fractures, time-dependent phenomena, or flow in confined geometries, as discussed in more detail in Sec.~\ref{flowdyn}.
+The starting point for these models is the observation that flow occurs in a spatially inhomogeneous manner, and occurs mostly at localised shear transformation zones as illustrated in Fig.~\ref{fig:Tanguy}.
+This empirically well-established observation made in different systems suggests a theoretical pathway to model the mechanical properties of yield stress amorphous solids.

+A well-studied model constructed in this manner is the shear transformation zone model, pioneered by Falk and Langer \cite{Falk:1998,Falk:2011}.
+Building upon their numerical observations, they devised a set of minimal equations of motion for the dynamic evolution of a sparse population of shear transformation zones.
+In later refinements and theoretical reformulations of the model, spatio-temporal aspects were introduced in the original mean-field version of the model, allowing it to attack a large variety of physical situations, from simple and time-dependent flows to shear-banding phenomena and fractures in amorphous materials \cite{Manning:2007b,Manning:2009}.
+The shear transformation zone model has also been used to understand the thermodynamic properties of sheared amorphous solids \cite{Langer:2004,Bouchbinder:2009a,Bouchbinder:2009b,Bouchbinder:2009c}, and has been generalised to include also the effects of thermal fluctuations \cite{Falk:2004,Manning:2007}.
+The model continues to be actively developed to more complex situations, see e.g. \cite{Rycroft:2012,Hinkle:2016}.